West End theatres to dim lights in tribute to late composer Stephen Sondheim

 London’s West End theatres are to pay tribute to Stephen Sondheim

-The composer and lyricist, famous for creating the musical Sweeny Todd, was described as one of theatre’s “greatest geniuses” after his death aged 91 on Friday morning.
+The composer and lyricist, famous for creating the musical Sweeney Todd, was described as one of theatre’s “greatest geniuses” after his death aged 91 on Friday morning.

 To pay tribute, West End theatres will dim their lights for two minutes at 7pm on Monday.